 As they are baked, they have fewer problems than

-GIProbe regarding light bleeding,
+GIProbe regarding light

 In the end, deciding which indirect lighting approach is better depends on your use case.
-In general, GIProbe looks better and is much easier to set up.
-For mobile or low-end compatibility, though, Baked Lightmaps are your only choice.
+In general, GIProbe is easier to set up and works better with dynamic objects.
+For mobile or low-end compatibility, though, baked lightmaps are your only choice.

-Here are some comparisons of how Baked Lightmaps vs. GIProbe look.
+Here are some comparisons of how BakedLightmap vs. GIProbe look.
 Notice that lightmaps are more accurate, but also suffer from the fact that lighting is on an unwrapped texture, so transitions and resolution may not be that good.
 GIProbe looks less accurate (as it's an approximation), but smoother overall.

 First of all, before the lightmapper can do anything, the objects to be baked need an UV2 layer and a texture size.
 An UV2 layer is a set of secondary texture coordinates that ensures any face in the object has its own place in the UV map.
 Faces must not share pixels in the texture.